How Much Does a Destination Wedding Cost? 2026 Guide

 Couple reviewing destination wedding cost breakdown at an all-inclusive resort in Mexico

-Understanding How Destination Wedding Costs Work
+How Destination Wedding Costs Work

 Destination wedding costs work differently from traditional wedding costs — and understanding the structure is key to budgeting accurately.
 At an all-inclusive resort, costs fall into three separate buckets: